The All-American Bucket List: 50 Iconic Adventures for Each of the 50 States

 If “visit all 50 states” is already on your list, here’s what to do, see, and experience while you’re in each one.

-Alabama: Attend a space camp for adultsiStock/deimagine
+Alabama: Attend a space camp for adults

 Harness your inner astronaut at the U.S. Space & Rocket Center in Huntsville, Alabama.
 This Smithsonian affiliate museum has an extensive collection of space artifacts, rockets, spacecrafts, and simulators.
 Want more?
 Sign up for their two-day Adult Space Academy.
 You’ll construct and launch model rockets, learn the history of spaceflight, and train in an astronaut simulator and 1/6th gravity chair (essentially a bounce chair that simulates a moon walk).
-This is what astronauts have to say about life aboard the International Space Station.

-Alaska: View the Northern LightsiStock/NotYourAverageBear
+Alaska: View the Northern Lights

+If this isn’t one of your bucket list ideas already, we have a few questions for you.
 The aurora borealis is thought of by many to be the most stunning natural light show on Earth.
 The spectacle appears most frequently appear over Fairbanks and Anchorage, Alaska, in the winter months between September and early April.
 Go for a week-long trip to increase your chances of seeing them.
 Before you pack up for Alaska, make sure you follow this travel checklist.

-Arizona: Hike the Grand CanyoniStock/IlexImage
+Arizona: Hike the Grand Canyon

-What would a bucket list be without a trip to the Grand Canyon?
+What would these bucket list ideas be without a trip to the Grand Canyon?
 Head to the popular South Rim on the Arizona side of the canyon for a quick visit, or the more secluded North Rim for a more involved trip.
 Don’t miss these gorgeous photos of America’s National Parks.

-Arkansas: Dig for diamondsiStock/PaaschPhotographye
+Arkansas: Dig for diamonds

-For a small fee, you can search for stones at the Crater of Diamonds State Park in Murfreesboro, Arkansas.
+For a small fee, you can search for precious stones at the Crater of Diamonds State Park in Murfreesboro, Arkansas.
 The world’s most perfect diamond and North America’s largest diamond were both found here.
 If you’re lucky, you’ll leave the state with some serious bling.
 Check out these stunning hiking trails all over America.

-California: See the tallest tree on EarthiStock/lucky-photographer
+California: See the tallest tree on Earth

 Bask in the shadows of the tallest trees on Earth at Redwood National & State Parks.
 The tallest tree here (and in the world) stretches 359 feet into the sky.
 The park also offers nearly 40 miles of stunning coastline.
-Read this story about one man’s quest to save the redwoods.

-Colorado: Bathe in the hot springsiStock/kwiktor
+Colorado: Bathe in the hot springs

 If you don’t mind the 8.5-mile hike up Conundrum Creek Trail, you’re in for a treat: the 100-degree hot springs at the top.
 Set up camp nearby and head to the water for stunning views of the mountains during the day and the stars at night.
 The trailhead is located just outside of Aspen, Colorado.
 Check out this list of the best natural hot springs you can find.